ochoa104/CipherEdge/README.md

-# Eliza Ochoa's Cybersecurity and Data Science Workbook.
+# Eliza Ochoa's Cybersecurity and Data Science Portfolio.

 ## Introduction
 Welcome to my GitHub portfolio!
 I'm Eliza Ochoa, a student with a strong focus on Cybersecurity, Data Science, and Network Security.
 This repository showcases my projects, coursework, and learning progress in these areas.